Paddy McNally: Career

-By 1983 McNally had begun working with Bernie Ecclestone.
-In December 1983, he set up Allsport Management SA, a company which provided corporate hospitality and trackside advertising for Formula One events.
-Based in Geneva, Allsport and related Allsopp Parker & Marsh (APM), registered in Ireland, owned the trackside advertising rights at Formula One circuits and operated the Formula One Paddock Club, the Grand Prix hospitality provider.

-In March 2006, he sold Allsport Management to CVC.
+By 1983, McNally had begun working with Bernie Ecclestone.
+In December 1983, he set up Allsport Management SA, a company that provided corporate hospitality and trackside advertising for Formula One events.
+Based in Geneva, Allsport and the related Allsopp Parker & Marsh (APM), registered in Ireland, owned the trackside advertising rights at Formula One circuits and operated the Formula One Paddock Club, the Grand Prix hospitality provider.
+Allsport also managed the podium ceremonies at Grand Prix races.
+In March 2006, he sold Allsport Management to CVC for an undisclosed figure.
 He remained chief executive until 2011, when he announced his retirement.
-McNally is considered a principal architect of modern commercial Formula One.
+McNally was considered a principal architect of modern commercial Formula One.

-Personal life
+Personal life and death

-In 1967, he married Anne Downing, daughter of the wealthy racing driver Ken Downing.
-Prior to divorce they had two sons.
-He was also linked with Finnish fashion model Nina Rindt.
+In 1967, McNally married Anne Downing, daughter of the wealthy racing driver Ken Downing; they had two sons, Sean and Rollo.
+They later separated, and she died from cancer in 1980.
+McNally dated Sarah Ferguson (formerly Duchess of York) between 1982 and 1985.
+She called him "the Toad" and hoped to marry him.
+The pair remained close friends.
+He was also linked romantically with Finnish fashion model Nina Rindt.